 3. “I know this relationship isn’t great, but it’s better than being alone.”
 People convince themselves there’s no downside to staying with the wrong person until the right one comes along, but the risks are actually huge.
 There’s the risk of becoming so comfortable with the wrong person that you stay in a mediocre dating relationship, which could lead to a mediocre marriage.
 There’s also the risk that, being preoccupied with a mismatch, you’ll miss out on the right match.

 4. “It has to look like ‘love at first sight.’”
-When you take the time to evaluate what you want in a partner and identify what matters most, you’re prepared to make decisions faster.
-You can more quickly recognize people who have “partner potential.”
-You can also acknowledge when it’s best to move on.
-But many people don’t take the time to get to know themselves or identify the essential qualities they need in a partner.
-These folks often come to a first date with selection criteria based on distortions, and they make important decisions based on the delusion of “immediate chemistry.”
-If sparks don’t fly right away, they might pass on a great person without giving chemistry a chance to develop.
+Many people don’t take the time to get to know themselves or identify the essential qualities they need in a partner.
+These people often come to a first date with selection criteria based on distortions, and they make important decisions based on the delusion of “immediate chemistry.”
+If sparks don’t fly right away, they might pass on a great individual without giving chemistry a chance to develop.
 Or they may pursue the relationship based on chemistry when other vital qualities are missing.